Refer to the guide Setting up and getting started.

 Alternative 2: Individual command knows how to undo/redo by itself.

-had a validation method on instantiation, which would throw an IllegalArgumentException
+had a validation method on instantiation, which would throw an IllegalArgumentException when

 the provided string did not fit the regex.
 Although useful, this would often be overzealous, causing potential